meesterdude/cloudspeq/README.md

-# snowstorm
+# spec_storm
-Faster specs in dev. spec things you couldn't.
+Faster specs in dev. spec more things.